Affiliate links on Android Authority may earn us a commission. Learn more.

 Herein lies the issue — legacy users weren’t affected by the update.
 If you subscribed to Tinder Plus, Gold, or Platinum before the changes, you’d still receive those initial benefits if you didn’t cancel.
 New subscribers are simply getting less for what they’re paying for compared to those who subscribed before, making it easy for older subscribers to take advantage of extra add-ons.

 In-app purchases and feature monetization is the way the mobile market works.
 However, there are too many red flags to justify purchasing a Tinder subscription.
-The platform is entirely usable for free, and the added features aren’t worth paying for — unless you’re someone that really can’t live without them.
+The platform is entirely usable for free, and the added features aren’t worth paying for — unless you’re someone who really can’t live without them.

 FAQs